-All account holders who do not have separate single user or group tracking URLs configured use the default tracking URL.
-The administrator can define the tracking URL host and port on an individual account level (for accounts that are not part of a group) or on group level (in which case the settings are shared by all accounts in the group).
+The administrator can define the tracking URL on individual account level (for accounts that are not part of a group) or on group level (in which case, the settings are shared by all accounts in the group).
+Alternatively, the administrator can define default settings which are then used for all accounts/groups that do not have individual settings.

-To define the tracking URL host and HTTP-port:
+To define the tracking URL: